wp-plugins/yourchannel/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Do you create or curate YouTube videos?
 Now turn your website with YouTube links into an engagement platform.
-TLDR: Youtube channel on your site.

 == Description ==